-But even with these insights, I am mystified as to how the Texas Facilities Commission is saving money on the state’s janitorial contract.
+But even with these insights, I am mystified as to how the Texas Facilities Commission (“TFC”) is saving money on the state’s new janitorial contract.
 About a year ago, the agency ended its contract with a company whose crews, like the brownies of Scottish legend, came at night to empty our waste baskets, vacuum, and dust.
 Office staff who departed by 5:30 rarely caught a glimpse of the cleaning crews.
 Even among those of us who frequently work later hours, the crews were hardly noticed because these unicorns of the night strived to be unobtrusive.

 Moreover, they seem particularly adept at knowing the most inconvenient time to attend to these tasks.
-For example, we have two big trash bins in our break room which measures about 20 by 10 feet and houses a soda machine, large water cooler, refrigerator, sink, microwave, broiler, a large table, a sofa, etc. Before and during the lunch hour, this is probably the most trafficked real estate on the floor.
+For example, we have two big trash bins (one for each type of trash) in our break room which measures about 20 by 10 feet and houses a soda machine, large water cooler, refrigerator, sink, microwave, broiler, a large table, a sofa, etc. Before and during the lunch hour, this is probably the most trafficked real estate on the floor.
 But, invariably, this is also the time that one of the janitors will unapologetically push her way in with the two big barrels and start emptying the trash (which we have only begun to fill).
 It matters not that your soup is boiling over in the microwave . . . you will have to wait to get anywhere close to the appliance because large trash barrels will be planted between you and your lunch (or what’s left of it) until she is finished.

-But the height of inconvenience occurs around the 5:00 hour, just as everyone is trekking to the bathroom for one last pit stop before getting on the road.
+But the height of bathroom inconvenience occurs around the 5:00 hour, just as everyone is trekking to the bathroom for one last pit stop before getting on the road.
 Apparently, this peak 4:30-5:30 time slot is when the crew believes a good mopping is required.
 I have even been sitting on the toilet while the woman janitor thrusts her tentacled mop under the door directly toward my feet, barely missing them as I pull back in surprise.
-If you suffer from even a slightly distractible bladder, wondering whether or not she’ll come in with further swipes does not encourage that organ to continue with its task.
+If you suffer from even a slightly distractable bladder, wondering whether or not she’ll come in with further swipes does not encourage that organ to get on with its task.